 Make Wolf Cove Inn Your Home Base For Your Winter Activities

 Wolf Cove Inn specializes in romantic getaways in Maine.
 For all these great adventures, you want to begin your day with a signature (and delicious) Wolf Cove Inn comfort breakfast.
 And after a day full of winter activities, relax in your romantic room, complete with fireplace and jetted tub to soothe those sore muscles.
-Take in a sunset (with complimentary s’mores) around the fire pit.
+Take in a sunset (with gourmet style 1927 s’mores) around the fire pit.
 Furthermore, pop into the dining room and let our staff prepare the best pizza in Maine.
 Then relax and chill with a good book or great conversation with your BFF.
 Finally, if you want to score romance points, check off as many items as possible in our romantic Maine getaway guide.

 Wolf Cove Inn on the shores of Tripp Lake in Poland, Maine